HGARgG-0710/xml/README.md

 # xml

-'xml' is a JavaScript library allowing for parsing, validation, generation and tree-construction of XML.
+'xml' is a JavaScript library allowing for parsing, generation and tree-construction of XML.